-I am currently a Research Fellow and Proleptic Lecturer at the School of Earth Sciences, University of Bristol, based in the Geophysics group.
+I am Reader in Geophysics at the School of Earth Sciences, University of Bristol, based in the Geophysics group.
 My research interests include global and exploration seismology, with an emphasis on seismic anisotropy and dense array data.
 I am also the School Research Director, and the School IT Representative.

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr James Wookey, you can edit this page.
 Login required.